ratatui/ratatui/README.md

 * [Table](https://docs.rs/ratatui/latest/ratatui/widgets/struct.Table.html)
 * [Tabs](https://docs.rs/ratatui/latest/ratatui/widgets/struct.Tabs.html)

-Each wiget has an associated example which can be found in the [examples](./examples/) folder.
+Each widget has an associated example which can be found in the [examples](./examples/) folder.
 Run each examples with cargo (e.g. to run the gauge example `cargo run --example gauge`), and quit by pressing `q`.